Incentivizing Exploration with Selective Data Disclosure: The multi-level policy

-In this section, we design our $L$-level recommendation policy for $L > 3$.
-Similarly as Section \ref{sec:3level}, we first prove them in the case of 2 arms (Theorem \ref{thm:llevel} and Corollary \ref{cor:llevel}).
-We then extend them to the case of constant number of arms (Theorem \ref{thm:constarm}).
+In this subsection, we analyze our $L$-level policy for $L > 3$, proving Theorems~\ref{thm:llevel-1} and Theorem~\ref{thm:llevel-2}.
+We first analyze it for the case of $K=2$ arms.
+The bulk of the analysis, joint for both theorems, is presented in \Cref{sec:Llevel-analysis-joint}.
+We provide two different endings where the details differ: \Cref{sec:Llevel-analysis-1} and \Cref{sec:Llevel-analysis-2}, respectively.
+We extend the analysis to $K>2$ arms in \Cref{sec:Llevel-analysis-K}.